Shear passion drives barber expo bid

 Peleti said for him it was almost a spiritual connection: "It's a safe place for me.
 There is no negativity in my life when I have clippers in my hand.
 I feel peaceful.
 And it's about the client looking and feeling good.
 I love the conversations I have with them."

 The Trilogy Barber team is organised, motivated and determined.
-Watch out for the Hasting Expo next year.
+Watch out for the Hastings Expo next year.
 We will keep you posted.

 • Jabez Makawe Studio is at 81a Dalton St, Napier South, Napier.